tangly-team/tangly-os/src/site/website/content/community/_index.md

 Find the description of the release and publication process under [ideas](../ideas/components-publication).

-Architecture design record for the whole projects are also located under [ideas](../ideas/adr).
+Architecture design record _ADR_ for the whole projects are also located under [ideas](../ideas/adr).
 </div>
 {{% /blocks/section %}}